TheoLem00/Pok-mon-Cards-Price-Updater/README.md

 Open the .py file using a code editor like Visual Studio Code (recommended for its ease of use).
 On line 28, replace the placeholder "C:\Users\..." with the full path to your Excel file.
 Save the file by clicking File > Save.
+Due to the download, the python file could be in restricted mode so you can't the updater will not work.
+You just have to click on "Yes, I trust the authors".
+Now the code can be executable

 6 - Using the Updater:
 Go back to the Excel file.
 In the relevant columns, enter the name of the Pokémon card and paste the corresponding CardMarket.com link.
 I recommend to apply filters on the CardMarket link (e.g., language, minimum card condition) for more accurate pricing.

 7 - Run the Update: